Kargil district: Transportation

 National Highway 1D, connecting Srinagar to Leh, passes through Kargil.
 This highway is typically open for traffic only from May to December due to heavy snowfall at the Zoji La.
 Kargil is 204 km from the capital city of Srinagar.
 There is a partially paved road leading from Kargil south to Zanskar, which is also only open only from June to September.
 The total distance to Zanskar is nearly 220 km.
 India and Pakistan have both considered linking the Pakistani town of Skardu to Kargil with a bus route to reunite the Ladakh families separated by the line of control since 1972.

 Road

-Kargil is connected to the rest of India by one high-altitude road which is subject to landslides and is impassable in winter due to deep snows.
+Kargil is connected to the rest of India by high-altitude roads which are subject to landslides and are impassable in winter due to deep snows.
 The National Highway 1D connects Kargil to Srinagar.
 The NH 301 connects Kargil with the remote Zanskar region.
 Upgradation of this road is going on to reduce the time travel between Kargil and Padum, tehsil headquarters of Zanskar region.